kevinlindstrom/ECE5201_TermProject/README.md

 No user is permitted to represent the Research Content contained in this repository as their own.

+Sections of the Code that come from the Optica Publishing Group remain the intellectual property of Optica Publishing Group.

-Users of the Software are permitted to use the assets and Latex code contained in this repository for their personal and/or professional use subject to the constraints of the original copyright holders.
+Users of the Software are permitted to use the assets and the Code contained in this repository for their personal and/or professional use subject to the constraints of the original copyright holders.